 Research Thesis Topic

-Modelling and Optimisation of Wind Power with High-precision Models using Geophysical, Statistical and Evolutionary Modelling Approaches
+Modelling and Optimisation of Wind Power with Artificial Intelligence Approaches

-Clean wind power is a promising renewable energy, whose interest is driven by a crisis of fossil reserve depletion and environmental concerns of its usage.
-Wind power industry is the fastest growing renewable resource and is expected to continue to grow over 2030s although the production of real energy will rely on accurate simulation models of wind speed over hourly, daily and monthly periods.
+Wind power is a promising renewable energy.
+Wind industry is the fastest growing renewable resource and is expected to continue to grow over 2030s although the production of real energy will rely on accurate simulation models of wind speed over hourly, daily and monthly periods.
 Wind prediction models can enable short-term (real-time) and long-term wind energy feasibility studies and future wind power investments.

-Australia has excellent wind resources.
-Although research in onshore and offshore wind farms must be performed, reliable wind prediction models are lacking.
-Wind energy resources for potential wind farm sites require integrated high quality monitoring with a micro-scale model of wind flow incorporating the effects of topography and terrain.
-However, advanced forecast models that provide reliable information on wind power sustainability, and address stochastic behaviour of wind regimes for more accurate predictions, can assist in economically-viable future investments, to solve wind energy utilization challenges.
+Australia and many parts of the world has excellent wind resources.
+Although research in onshore and offshore wind farms must be performed, reliable wind prediction models that can inform future sustainability of wind power are still lacking.
+Wind energy resources in potential wind farm sites require an integrated high-quality monitoring system forecasting the micro-scale model of wind flow incorporating the effects of topography and terrain.
+However, forecast models that provide reliable information on wind power sustainability, and address stochastic behaviour of wind regimes for more accurate predictions, can assist in economically-viable future investments, to solve wind energy utilization challenges.

 - Institute for Agriculture and the Environment